• 0 MIN READ

 This is the single most counterintuitive lesson new guitarists learn: playing slowly and accurately will get you to speed faster than playing quickly and sloppily.
 When you practice a chord transition or a riff at full speed before you’re ready, you’re cementing mistakes into muscle memory.
 Those mistakes become harder to unlearn later.

 Use a metronome (there are free metronome apps for your phone).
 Set it slower than you think you need.
 Play the passage cleanly at that tempo, then gradually increase the speed as accuracy improves.
-This method feels frustrating at first because slow practice feels like it’s not working — but it absolutely is.
+This method feels frustrating at first because slow practice feels like it’s not working, but it absolutely is.

 Practice Chord Transitions, Not Just Chords

 Most beginners spend a lot of time getting their fingers into a chord shape, but not enough time practicing the move from one chord to another.
-In real songs, the challenge isn’t holding a G chord — it’s going from G to C smoothly without a gap in the music.
+In real songs, the challenge isn’t holding a G chord.
+It’s going from G to C smoothly without a gap in the music.

 Isolate chord transitions in your practice.
 Set a timer for two minutes and just switch back and forth between two chords, over and over, as smoothly as possible.
 Count the number of clean transitions you can make in one minute.
 Track it.
 You’ll see improvement faster than you expect, and hitting a new personal record is genuinely satisfying.